In this article:

 - Use this remedy regularly, preferably twice a day, for best results.

-Note: Plus, patch test the remedy on the underside of your arm to rule out any adverse skin reaction.
+Note: Patch test the remedy on the underside of your arm to rule out any adverse skin reaction.
 If you notice even the slightest irritation, avoid topical ACV completely.

 6. Try licorice and mulberry extracts